FindMySchool LogoFindMySchool

 The main challenge is oversubscription and distance; securing a place requires living sufficiently close to the school gates, and travel from distant parts of the West Midlands may prove burdensome.
 For families who clear this hurdle, the school offers excellent preparation for technical and university pathways alike.

 Yes.
 The October 2024 Ofsted inspection rated the school Good for quality of education, and Outstanding for behaviour and attitudes, personal development, and sixth form provision.
-GCSE attainment matches England average (Attainment 8 score of 50.3 vs national 45.9), and Progress 8 of +0.41 indicates above-average progress.
-At A-level, 52% achieved grades A*-B, exceeding the England average.
-The school ranks 10th among Wolverhampton secondary schools.
+GCSE Attainment 8 is 53.7, and Progress 8 of +0.41 indicates above-average progress.
+At A-level, 40% achieved grades A*-B. The Wolverhampton sixth form local hub lists it 5th locally.

 Thomas Telford UTC specialises in construction and the built environment.
 All pupils study the full national curriculum in Years 7-9, but from Year 10, some students can pursue T-Levels (government technical qualifications) alongside or instead of traditional GCSEs.
 The mandatory UTC Extra program — compulsory enrichment three times per week — differentiates this school.
 All pupils benefit from employer mentoring, work experience placements, and industry partnerships; this is not optional.

 The school is non-selective but heavily oversubscribed.
-In 2024, there were 6.98 applications per place, and admission is determined mainly by proximity to the Springfield Campus.
+In the latest admissions data, there were 6.98 applications per place, and admission is determined mainly by proximity to the Springfield Campus.
 Families living outside the immediate Wolverhampton area should assess realistic chances of securing entry.
-Admission is via the standard Local Authority coordinated scheme; applications close mid-January.
+Admission is via the standard Local Authority coordinated scheme; for September 2027 entry, applications close on 31 October 2026.

 Extensive.
 Sports include netball, football, basketball, table tennis, and fitness clubs across year groups.
 The new sports block houses a large hall and fitness suite.
 Beyond sports, music ensembles, drama productions, debate, philosophy, computer games creation, law club, wargaming, film club, and STEM activities run throughout the week.
 Most are integrated into UTC Extra (mandatory enrichment), not optional additions.